PrathamMevada23/communeHub/README.md

-# RealTime Chat Application with Audio and Video Calling
+# CommuneHub A RealTime Chat Application with Audio and Video Calling

 ## Description

-This project is a RealTime chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) along with WebRTC technology for enabling audio and video calling features.
+CommuneHub is a RealTime chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) along with WebRTC technology for enabling audio and video calling features.

 ## Features